onfido/onfido-android-sdk/README.md

 ### 6. Custom Application Class
 **Note**: You can skip this step if you don't have any custom application class.

 ⚠️ After the release of version 17.0.0, Onfido Android SDK runs in a separate process.
-This means that when the Onfido SDK started, a new application instance will be created.
-To prevent reinitializing you have in the Android application class, you can use the `isOnfidoProcess` extension function and return from `onCreate` as shown below:
+This means that when the Onfido SDK gets started, a new application instance will be created.
+To prevent re-executing the initializations you have in the Android application class, you can use the `isOnfidoProcess` extension function and return from `onCreate` as shown below:

 This will prevent initialization-related crashes such as: [`FirebaseApp is not initialized in this process`](https://github.com/firebase/firebase-android-sdk/issues/4693)

+The `isOnfidoProcess` extension function has been integrated into the Application class to prevent accidental reinitialization of instances within custom application classes.
+This feature is especially useful for optimizing the Onfido initialization process.
+Be aware that the Onfido process uses your custom Application class for its own initialization.
+If you decide to use `isOnfidoProcess` to selectively skip the initialization of certain instances during the Onfido process, be cautious not to access these uninitialized instances elsewhere in your Application class, such as in the `onTrimMemory` method, to avoid unexpected behavior.
+Furthermore, instances initialized by providers like Firebase will not be reinitialized in the Onfido process.
+If you wish to use such instances within the Onfido process, you'll need to manually initialize them.
+More info can be found [here](https://firebase.google.com/docs/reference/android/com/google/firebase/FirebaseApp#initializeApp(android.content.Context)).

 ##### Kotlin